 - Whole Cannabis plant extract spray: A trial of a whole-plant extract of Cannabis that contained specific amounts of cannabinoids, which was sprayed under the tongue, found that patients had improved sleep quality.

 Now with all of these studies and the success stories I can not for the life of me understand why lawmakers would prevent cancer patients from having access to cannabis treatments.
+Ok, many services appearing around the issue to make Cannabis available, but still not enough.
 It infuriates me that lawmakers with little to no medical background are in charge of making decisions for our healthcare!
 If you are like me and furious then do something about it.
 Contact your representatives.
 Cannabis legalization may not effect you right now, but you can bet it is having an effect on someone close to you and you don’t even realize it.